sali2801/sali2801/README.md

 - 👋 Hi, I’m Saliha Mallem
-- 👀 I’m passionate about AI and Kubernetes
 - 🌱 Diving into Cloud-Native technologies
 - 📫 How to reach me?
 Please send me an email saliha.mallem.pro@gmail.com
 <!---